 Flame and Fire Tattoo Meanings, Designs, and Ideas

-Fire & Flame Tattoos
+Fire and Flame Tattoos

-When mankind first made fire, it was a huge accomplishment and it changed destiny forever.
+When mankind first made fire, it was a huge accomplishment, and it changed destiny forever.
 Fire gave humans warmth in the cold and offered protection from other men and deadly animals.
 They could cook, clear brush and forest, and make tools.
 Fire gave light in the dark and became part of many religious ceremonies and rites.
 Fire played an elemental role in man's evolution.

 Eye-catching fire and flame tattoos can represent an array of different things.
 In this article, you will learn about fire and flame tattoo meanings and design ideas and see lots of photos to inspire your next tattoo.